5 Python

 - Windows - open the Miniforge prompt or WSL terminal (if you followed the WSL setup instructions)

-(you may give your environment a name of your choice):mamba create -n pycourse
+(you may give your environment a name of your choice):mamba create -n demo

 Install JupyterLab (for notebook interface):